NuroDev/nuro.dev/data/blog/improving_next_config.md

 }
 ```

 That's basically how Vite's plugin system works & how nice & easy it is to work with.
-It has a [`plugins`](https://vitejs.dev/config/#plugins) option that allows you to simply provide an array of plugin methods that you call with your desired options.
+It has a [`plugins`](https://vitejs.dev/config/#plugins) property that allows you to simply provide an array of plugin methods that you call with your desired options.

 This system has become so popular that there are a huge number of plugins to let you to almost anything and everything you could need.
 Here is a few examples of my favourites: